 3.1 John Mark.
-When Paul and Barnabas returned from their mission to Jerusalem to deliver a contribution from Antioch to the poor of Jerusalem, they brought with them John who was also called Mark (Acts 12:25, page 1722).
+When Paul and Barnabas returned from their mission to Jerusalem to deliver a contribution from Antioch to the poor of Jerusalem, they brought with them John who was also called Mark (Acts 12:25, page 1724).
 As Paul and Barnabas began their first missionary journey, they took along John as their helper (“ὑπηρέτην“).
 John helped Paul and Barnabas proclaim the word of God.
-After John’s early departure from the first missionary journey early, Paul refused to take John on the next missionary journey, but Barnabas separated from Paul and took John with him (Acts 15:36-41, page 1731).
-Paul later found Mark to be useful for service (“εὔχρηστος εἰς διακονίαν“) to Paul (2 Timothy 4:11).
+After John’s early departure from the first missionary journey, Paul refused to take John on the next missionary journey, but Barnabas separated from Paul and took John with him (Acts 15:36-41, pages 1730-1731).
+Paul later found Mark to be useful for service (“εὔχρηστος εἰς διακονίαν“) to Paul (2 Timothy 4:11, page 1864).

 Identification.
 If you have a ministry of traveling with missionaries, and seek to aid them in their preaching and teaching, you may have The Spiritual Gift of Helps.